ibmresilient/resilient-community-apps/fn_zia/README.md

 The function provides the following functionality.

 * Query ZIA for information on URL categories.
-* The result can be filtered by category name and/or by url value using regular expressions.
+* The result can be filtered by category name and/or by url values using regular expressions.
 * A data table is updated (The data table depends on the workflow).
 * A note is added to the IBM SOAR incident with the status of the query.
 * If the number of categories or url count are > 50 the raw JSON is included in the note, the data table will not be updated.